argoproj-labs/old-argo-dataflow/docs/EXAMPLES.md

 By default, the layout is RFC3339.

 * Cron sources are **unreliable**.
 Messages will not be sent when a pod is not running, which can happen at any time in Kubernetes.
 * Cron sources must not be scaled to zero.
+They will stop working.

 ## Log

 This logs the message.

+* Log sinks are totally reliable.

 ```